wavefrontHQ/docs/pages/doc/upgrade-and-purchase.md

 After you purchase Wavefront, you will see a confirmation page and your subscription will become active within the next 24 hours.
 You will receive the  "Welcome to VMware Tanzu Observability by Wavefront" email.

 In case of urgency, you can contact the Wavefront team by sending an email to: `tanzu_saas_ops@vmware.com` with the number of your order and someone from our team will help you.

-## Sign Up for VMware Cloud Services

-You can sign up for Wavefront or more VMware Cloud services at https://cloud.vmware.com/ and complete the steps in the onboarding flow.

-During the onboarding process, you create a VMware Cloud services account with your VMware ID.
-If you do not have a My VMware account, you create one as you sign up.
-You must also set up an organization.
-VMware Cloud uses organizations to provide controlled access to one or more services.
-Your VMware Cloud services account is contained within an organization.

-1. Initiate the onboarding process from the service sign-up or from your invitation link.
-2. Follow the steps to create your VMware Cloud services account.
-3. Log in to the VMware Cloud Services Console with your VMware ID.

-For more information, see [Using VMware Cloud Services Console](https://docs.vmware.com/en/VMware-Cloud-services/services/Using-VMware-Cloud-Services/GUID-20D62AFF-024B-4901-976D-69BFD71BECC8.html).